 As an educator, he believes in creating safe and collaborative spaces that allow for free exploration of the intersection of the self and the theatrical endeavor.

-He has a BA in Radio/TV/Film from Northwestern University and a BEd in Theatre and Directing from Seminar HaKibbutzim College of Education, Technology and Art in Tel Aviv.
+He has a BA in Radio/TV/Film from Northwestern University and a Teacher's Certification in Theatre and Directing from Seminar HaKibbutzim College of Education, Technology & Art in Tel Aviv.